A Can Of Worms!

 Then, because they’d repented, they reasoned, God would have to forgive them.
 And, because of God’s guaranteed forgiveness, they assured us, no harm would come to their abandoned families — and all would be well before God; they had assurance of Heaven.
 They believed, as did the first two women above, that they could sin and repent; and their sin should have no effect.
 (I spare you details of the horrendous devastation caused in all these families.)

 Yes — Thank God! — God will cast away all our sins.
-But, cast away the consequences of sin — unintended or not — committed by our own free will?
+But, cast away sin’s consequences — unintended or not — committed by our own free will?
 Most assuredly not.

 Yes, it’s always possible God will change consequences — God can do anything He wants — but God, Who created man’s free will, will not take free will from us.